-Report By: Chief Internal Auditor for the Integration Joint Board

-Contact: Duncan Black

-Tel: 0141 287 4053

-Chief Internal Auditor's Annual Report 2023/24
+Chief Internal Auditor's Annual Report 2024/25

-Purpose of Report: To present to the IJB Finance, Audit and Scrutiny Committee the Chief Internal Auditor's Annual Report for 2023/24.
+Purpose of Report: To present to the IJB Finance, Audit and Scrutiny Committee the Chief Internal Auditor's Annual Report for 2024/25.
 Background/ Engagement: The Integration Joint Board is required to comply with Article 7 of the Local Authority Accounts (Scotland) Regulations 2014.
-The regulations requires a local authority to operate a professional and objective internal auditing service in accordance with recognised standards and practices in relation to internal auditing.
+The regulations require a local authority to operate a professional and objective internal auditing service in accordance with recognised standards and practices in relation to internal auditing.

--

 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team □

-Council Corporate Management Team

-Health Board Corporate Management Team □

-Council Committee

-Update requested by IJB □

-Other □ (please note below)

-Not Applicable ⊠
+Please tick all that apply HSCP Senior Management Team □ Council Corporate Management Team □ Health Board Corporate Management Team □ Council Committee □ Update requested by IJB □ Other □ (please note below) Not Applicable ⊠

-Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) note the report.
+Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) Note the content of the report.